UniSharp/laravel-audit-trail/README.md

     * $User is an Eloquent Object here.
     * The third, forth and fifth parameters are optional.
     * You could put your modified column and column id to `subject` and `subject_id` parameters.

+* Other usages

-  4. You can get your logs by different models by:
+  *.
+You can get your logs by different models by:

        ```
        Audit::get($Model)
        ```
-  5. Get all the logs by single user by using:
+  *.
+Get all the logs by single user by using:

        ```
        Audit::getByUserId($user_id)
        ```
-  6. As time grows, logs would be outdated.
+  *.
+As time grows, logs would be outdated.
 You may clean them by:

        ```
        Audit::clean($Model)